alexandercurtis/rif/README.md

 The following operators are currently available:

-+ removes all the numbers from the stack and pushes their sum, e.g. rif 1 2 3 4 5 6 +
+`+` removes all the numbers from the stack and pushes their sum, e.g.

+    rif 1 2 3 4 5 6 +
     21

 Since the output of rif is always the sum of the numbers of the stack, so in the above example the + can be omitted:

     rif 1 2 3 4 5 6
     21

-x (or *) removes all the numbers from the stack and pushes their product, e.g.
+`x` (or `*`) removes all the numbers from the stack and pushes their product, e.g.

     rif 1 2 3 4 5 6 x
     720

-/ pops two numbers from the stack and pushes the result of dividing the first by the second
+`/` pops two numbers from the stack and pushes the result of dividing the first by the second

     rif 56 7 /
     8

-- negates the number on the top of the stack and replaces it rif 1 -
+`-` negates the number on the top of the stack and replaces it

+    rif 1 -
     -1